ioBroker/adapter-react-5/src/Components/JsonConfigComponent/SCHEMA.md

 ## i18n
 There are several options to provide the translations.
-Only the first one is compatible with our Community Translation Tool Weblate, so it should be favoured over the others!
+Only the first one is compatible with our Community Translation Tool Weblate, so it should be favored over the others!

 1. Users can provide texts from files.